OP-DSL/OPS/doc/devanapp.md

 ```
 We have provided a Makefile which can use several different compilers (intel, cray, pgi, clang), we suggest modifying it for your own applications.
 Try building CUDA, OpenMP, MPI+CUDA, MPI+OpenMP, and other versions of the code.
 You can take a look at the generated kernels for different parallelisations under the appropriate subfolders.

 If you add the−`OPS_DIAGS=2` runtime flag, at the end of execution, OPS will report timings and achieved bandwidth for each of your kernels.
-For more options, see the user guide.
+For more options, see [Runtime Flags and Options](https://ops-dsl.readthedocs.io/en/markdowndocdev/devanapp.html#runtime-flags-and-options).

 ## Code generated versions